 - To request a copy of a police report please email@example.com or call Support Services at (360) 403-3400

-- To schedule an appointment to retrieve property/evidence, be fingerprinted for a CPL, or review records that can’t be mailed or provided electronically, please call Police Support Services at (360) 403-3400
+- To schedule an appointment to retrieve property/evidence, or review records that can’t be mailed or provided electronically, please call Police Support Services at (360) 403-3400

 Arlington Fire Department

 - Restricted access to Arlington Fire Department stations

 - Increased Arlington Fire personnel safety protections and Body Substance Isolation protocols

 City of Arlington parks and trails remain open for public use.
 Please follow the CDC’s guidelines on how to stop the spread of germs when enjoying these spaces.